 NABARD has also launched a unique ‘Producer Organizations Development Fund’ or PODF for short.
 The goal is to provide financial support to PACS that mainly operate as ‘Multi Service’.

-In order to aid the farming sector, NABARD also offers specially developed schemes like the Dairy Entrepreneurship Development Scheme.
-This NABARD scheme aims to help potential entrepreneurs of the dairy market and enable them to enlarge their businesses by setting up dairy farms and boosting growth.
+In order to aid the farming sector, the NABARD loan scheme also offers specially developed schemes like the Dairy Entrepreneurship Development Scheme.
+This NABARD dairy loan aims to help potential entrepreneurs of the dairy market and enable them to enlarge their businesses by setting up dairy farms and boosting growth.

 Increasing the number of modern-day farms for milk production.